WHAT DO CARPENTER BEES LOOK LIKE?

 The primary difference of carpenter bees and other types of bees is that carpenter bees are solitary insects and do not live in colonies with other bees.
 While considered solitary however, some female carpenter bees may live with their daughters or sisters to share in the work and thus forming a small, basic social group.
 Another difference is that carpenter bees do not build or live in nests.

 ARE CARPENTER BEES DANGEROUS?

 Carpenter bees pose more of a threat to property than they do to humans.
-While female carpenter bees have potent stingers they rarely use them, and male carpenter bees don’t even have stingers!
+While female carpenter bees have potent stingers, they rarely use them, and male carpenter bees don’t even have stingers!
 Males can become very aggressive and fly at your face when defending their territory, which is surprising but since they don’t have stingers there isn’t much they can do beyond that.
 When the bees bore holes through wood it can cause structural damages, in addition to leaving excrement and accumulations of sawdust around their entrance holes.
-Carpenter bees attract woodpeckers, so if you have carpenter bees living in your structure, the woodpeckers may also come and riddle the wood with holes trying to get the immature stages of carpenter bees growing inside.
+Carpenter bees attract woodpeckers, so if you have carpenter bees living in your structure, the woodpeckers may also come and riddle the wood with holes trying to get the immature stages of carpenter bees inside.

 WILL INNOVATIVE PEST CONTROL HELP WITH CARPENTER BEES?